reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 #### Open Source Sprints
 [Scikit-learn](https://scikit-learn.org/stable/) is the machine learning library of Python, and there is only 1 woman in the [100 top contributors](https://scikit-learn.org/stable/about.html#citing-scikit-learn).

-To increase the participation of women in open source, and specifically for scikit-learn, [Andreas Mueller](https://twitter.com/amuellerml) has organized open source sprints with [NYC Women in Machine Learning and Data Science](https://github.com/WiMLDS/nyc-2018-scikit-sprint).
-While the event was a positive learning experience, the impact is undetermined, with 5 pull requests merged at the event, and two more merged post-sprint.
+To increase the participation of women in open source, and specifically for scikit-learn, [Andreas Mueller](https://twitter.com/amuellerml) has organized open source sprints with [Data Umbrella](https://www.dataumbrella.org/open-source/sprints) and [NYC Women in Machine Learning and Data Science](https://github.com/WiMLDS/nyc-2018-scikit-sprint).
+While the event was a positive learning experience, the impact is undetermined.
 It will take a while to make a significant dent.
 Scikit-learn has frequent sprints, a listing can be found at the end of [this article](https://reshamas.github.io/highlights-from-the-2018-NYC-WiMLDS-scikit-sprint/).

 [NumFOCUS DISC and Jupyter](https://github.com/sbrice/disc-sprint-nyc-2018) held a sprint in October 2018 to increase diversity in open source.
 The impact of that sprint has been published here:  [Highlights From The 2018 NYC DISC Sprint](https://medium.com/@sbrice/highlights-from-the-2018-nyc-disc-sprint-ac4cf34b1566).
 Six pull requests were merged, and 72% of the attendees were first-time contributors.